 The Rat sculled smartly across and made fast.
 Then he held up his forepaw as the Mole stepped gingerly down.
-'Lean on that!' he said.
-'Now then, step lively!' and the Mole to his surprise and rapture found himself actually seated in the stern of a real boat.
+"Lean on that!" he said.
+"Now then, step lively!" and the Mole to his surprise and rapture found himself actually seated in the stern of a real boat.

-'This has been a wonderful day!' said he, as the Rat shoved off and took to the sculls again.
-'Do you know, I've never been in a boat before in all my life.'
+"This has been a wonderful day!" said he, as the Rat shoved off and took to the sculls again.
+"Do you know, I've never been in a boat before in all my life."

+"What?" cried the Rat, open-mouthed:

+It was the Water Rat

-'What?' cried the Rat, open-mouthed: 'Never been in a-you never-well I-what have you been doing, then?'
+"Never been in a - you never - well I - what have you been doing, then?"

-'Is it so nice as all that?' asked the Mole shyly, though he was quite prepared to believe it as he leant back in his seat and surveyed the cushions, the oars, the rowlocks, and all the fascinating fittings, and felt the boat sway lightly under him.
+"Is it so nice as all that?" asked the Mole shyly, though he was quite prepared to believe it as he leant back in his seat and surveyed the cushions, the oars, the rowlocks, and all the fascinating fittings, and felt the boat sway lightly under him.

-'Nice?
-It's the ONLY thing,' said the Water Rat solemnly, as he leant forward for his stroke.
-'Believe me, my young friend, there is NOTHING-absolute nothing-half so much worth doing as simply messing about in boats.
-Simply messing,' he went on dreamily: 'messing-about-in-boats; messing--'
+"Nice?
+It's the only thing," said the Water Rat solemnly as he leant forward for his stroke.
+"Believe me, my young friend, there is nothing-absolute nothing-half so much worth doing as simply messing about in boats.
+Simply messing," he went on dreamily: "messing-about-in-boats; messing-"

-'Look ahead, Rat!' cried the Mole suddenly.
+"Look ahead, Rat!" cried the Mole suddenly.